wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 {#agent-structure}
 ![The structure of an agent](agent-structure.png)

 The agent forms the core of the system and will interact with its working environment.
 The cycle starts by gathering state from the environment and deciding the next action to perform.
-The agent decides what the best action is and takes the action.
+The agent decides what the best action is and executes it.
 After the agent completes the action, it receives new state information and feedback on how useful the action was to achieve the goal we set for it.

 This cycle of state, action, and feedback continues until the agent reaches a stop condition.
 The stop condition could be that we achieved the goal or that we reached a terminal state.
 For example, we tried a hundred times and still weren't able to complete the task.